kenguru33/ubuntu-replay/README.md

 - Replace snap packages.
 (If snap package found in ubuntu repoitory, it wil be replaced.
 If not, leave snap package installed)
 - Some nice Gnome extension (Caffeine, Sound output input selector, Clipboard indicator etc...)
 - Desktop polish (custom desktop background, select default dark mode etc.)
+- Configure npm properly.
+No need to use sudo for global installs.
+- Configure git with credential helper using libsecret.

 See manifest.sh for more details.